cortes-ciriano-lab/telomere_fusions/README.md

 ```
 <br>

-## Step 4: quality control (QC) step
+## Step 5: quality control (QC) step
-This script aims to filter potential false positives telomere fusions, mark endogenous regions of human genome prone to be confused by telomere fusions and check divide the fusions in different subtypes.<br>
+This script provides functionalities to filter potential false positive telomere fusions, flag reads clearly mapping to regions of human genome containing telomere-like patterns (such as the relic of an ancestral telomere fusion in chr2), and further classify the fusions detected into categories according to the patters of repeats detected.<br>

 ```R
 Rscript FusionReadsQC.R --summary_file test_fusions_summary --ref_genome Hg38 --project test --prefix QC/test